 - Let the characters stop treating each other as friends.

 - Make sure that certain subjects are off limits.

 - Show a lack of respect.
 They could call each other names or mock each other.

 - Use body language.
 Examples: eye rolling when the partner is speaking, crossing arms, or turning your back.

 - Use silence.

-Even if this relationship is not the most important part of your book, it will be believable when it ends.
+Use these nine ways to set up believable fictional breakups.
+Even if a relationship is not the most important part of your book, it will be believable when it ends.